mchancan/deepseqslam/README.md

 Marvin Chancán, Michael Milford.
 [NeurIPS 2020](https://neurips.cc/Conferences/2020/) Workshop on Machine Learning for Autonomous Driving ([ML4AD](https://ml4ad.github.io)).
  [\[ArXiv\]](https://arxiv.org/abs/2011.08518) [\[Website\]](https://mchancan.github.io/deepseqslam)

-Both papers introduce DeepSeqSLAM, a CNN+LSTM `baseline` for state-of-the-art place recognition.
+Both papers introduce DeepSeqSLAM, a CNN+LSTM `baseline` architecture for state-of-the-art route-based place recognition.
 DeepSeqSLAM leverages `visual and positional` time-series data for joint global description and sequential place inference in the context of simultaneous localization and mapping (SLAM) and autonomous driving research.
 Contrary to classical two-stage pipelines, *e.g.*, *match-then-temporally-filter*, this codebase is orders of magnitud faster, scalable and learns from a single traversal of a route,